 Muhuru Bay, Kenya, is a rural village of about 25,000 spread out over a peninsula in Lake Victoria.
 The community relies predominantly on fishing and subsistence farming with some small businesses.
 Most of the community lacks electricity, clean water, or access to sanitation and has the highest HIV, malaria, and infant mortality rates in Kenya.

-Dr. Broverman has worked in Kenya for 18 years since she collaborated with Egerton University to develop the first HIV/AIDS course for incoming students.
-This led to a research interest in the role gender played in creating the elevated HIV infection rate in girls in East Africa and how educational systems could be used as powerful intervention points to reduce risk.
+Dr. Broverman has worked in Kenya for 18 years, researching the role gender played in creating the elevated HIV infection rate in girls in East Africa and how educational systems could be used as powerful intervention points to reduce risk.
 To develop and assess interventions, Dr. Broverman started the NGO WISER in Kenya and WISER International in the US.
 Together these organizations have created a highly successful model for reducing HIV risk in girls and producing high achieving leaders from a poor, traditionally low-performing community.

-- Community health project on the impact of a new clean water system serving 15,000 people.
+- Analyzing data on a clean water system

 Language Requirements: None

-Coursework Requirements: Specific courses are not required; however, students taking courses relevant to HIV/AIDS, global health, women’s issues, engineering, entrepreneurship, English, or international development might be given priority.
+Coursework: Specific courses are not required; however, students taking courses relevant to global health, women’s issues, engineering, computer science, entrepreneurship, English, Education, or international development might be given priority.

-Other Skills: Students involved in research will be given pre-departure training.
-Documentary and writing skills welcomed.
+Skills: Students involved in research will be given training.
+Documentary/writing skills and programming skills welcomed.